Cirkit Designer Logo

 Technical Specifications

-The Electrocookie Uno Propboard is designed to complement the Arduino Uno and offers the following features:
+The Electrocookie Uno Propboard is designed to complement the Arduino Uno and includes features that enhance usability and flexibility.

 Key Technical Details